redhat-best-practices-for-k8s/certsuite/README.md

 own copy of their feedback via the parser HTML page.
 Users can then re-use the feedback they have already entered in future runs.
 To do this, users can upload their `feedback.json` file to the parser HTML page.
-Alternatively, users can place their `feedback.json` file in the path
+Alternatively, users can place their `feedback.json` file in the compressed folder from the results.tat.gz that they did after running the tnf test and needs to be named `feedback.js`.
- #your-code-path/cnf-certification-test/script/ and it
-needs to be named `feedback.js`.
 Users need to convert the downloaded `feedback.json` to `feedback.js` by running the command:
-`./tnf generate feedbackjs -f path-to-feedbackjson/feedback.json -o #your-code-path/cnf-certification-test/script/`
+`./tnf generate feedbackjs -f path-to-feedbackjson/feedback.json -o #your-compressed-results-folder`

+when running this command the feedback.json file will be convert to feedback.js and it will be located on  #your-compressed-results-folder

 ## License